Pirates vs. Padres Player Props Betting Odds

-Player prop betting options for Juan Soto, Andrew McCutchen and others are available in the San Diego Padres-Pittsburgh Pirates matchup at PNC Park on Tuesday, starting at 7:05 PM ET.
+Player props are listed for Juan Soto and Andrew McCutchen, among others, when the San Diego Padres visit the Pittsburgh Pirates at PNC Park on Wednesday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!